Charting with Lightswitch

 Stage 1: Get the toolkit

-To start off we need to switch out of the Logical View and into the Files View, to do this in Solution Explorer click the “Lie to me button” (that is what I call it) and change the view.
+To start, we need to switch out of the Logical View and into the Files View.
+To do this in Solution Explorer, click the View drop-down (that’s what I call it) and change the view.

 image

-Next right click on the client project and select Manage Nuget Packages.
-If you do not have Nuget yet, stop, download Nuget from www.Nuget.org and install it and come back.
+Next, right-click on the client project and select Manage NuGet Packages.
+If you don’t have NuGet yet, stop, download it from www.nuget.org, install it, and then come back.

 image

-In Nuget search for the silverlight toolkit and install the Data Visualization package.
-Now unfortunately Lightswitch isn’t too good with Nuget, so really we are using this as a way to get the packages but they are not properly installed as you may expect.
+In NuGet, search for the Silverlight Toolkit and install the Data Visualization package.
+Now, unfortunately, LightSwitch isn’t great with NuGet, so we’re using this to get the packages, but they won’t be properly installed as you might expect.

 image